The fragile nature of road transportation networks: Problem formulation

 \section{Problem formulation}

-To determine a system's (anti-)fragile properties, the relationship between the system performance and disruptions has to be identified.
-And in this study, to validate the fragile nature of road transportation networks, we examine the relationship between vehicle time spent versus disruption magnitudes, following a loss-disruption relationship.
-However, a bigger picture of (anti-)fragility as shown in Fig. \ref{fig: antifragility_all} can help facilitate the understanding of the gist behind it.
-In this four-quadrant diagram, while the first quadrant shows a gain-opportunity relationship, the third quadrant illustrates the loss-disruption relationship, which is the focus of the study.
+To determine a system's (anti-)fragile properties, the relationship between the system's performance and disruptions has to be identified.
+In this study, we examine the relationship between vehicle time spent versus disruption magnitudes to validate the fragile nature of road transportation networks.
+A bigger picture of (anti-)fragility, as shown in Fig. \ref{fig: antifragility_all}, can facilitate understanding of the gist behind it.
+In this four-quadrant diagram, while the first quadrant depicts a gain-opportunity relationship, the third quadrant demonstrates the loss-disruption relationship, which is the focus of the study.
 Although convexity signifies an antifragile response on the whole four-quadrant diagram, when it comes to each quadrant, convexity or concavity itself does not necessarily indicate (anti-)fragility without the context.
 Also, a variable can be an opportunity for one performance indicator but becomes a disruption for another.
 For example, while traffic density always imposes a non-positive effect on travel speed and thus follows the loss-disruption relationship with the fragile response being convex, it can actually be beneficial to network output so that the related fragility curve is concave.
-In our focus, as highlighted in beige in Fig. \ref{fig: antifragility_all}, both nonlinear functions can be represented by Jensen's inequality, with either $E[g(X)] \geq g(E[X])$ for a fragile response or $E[g(X)] \leq g(E[X])$ for an antifragile response.
-This relationship can then be determined through the second derivative \citep{ruel_jensens_1999}, i.e., a positive second derivative featuring a convex function and hence a fragile system and vice versa.
-It should be noted that the calculation of the derivatives is only possible when the function is continuous and differentiable, which means the underlying mathematical model representing the system needs to be known beforehand.
+In our focus, as highlighted in beige in Fig. \ref{fig: antifragility_all}, both nonlinear functions can be represented by Jensen's inequality, with either $\mathbb{E}[g(X)] \geq g(\mathbb{E}[X])$ for a fragile response or $\mathbb{E}[g(X)] \leq g(\mathbb{E}[X])$ for an antifragile response.
+This relationship can then be determined through the second derivative \citep{ruel_jensens_1999}, i.e., a positive second derivative featuring a convex function and hence a fragile system, and vice versa.
+Note that the calculation of the derivatives is only possible when the function is continuous and differentiable, which means the underlying mathematical model representing the system dynamics needs to be known beforehand.